CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 - Systematic Speed Course for Advanced Writers, CL Swem.
 Starts after you know the theory and can write at 80-100wpm for 5 minutes.

-Leslie makes a good case for delaying writing until you know most of the shapes, minimal copying (each exercise onece at home), and most of your writing in class being at the edge of your ability.
+Leslie makes a good case for delaying writing until you know most of the shapes, minimal copying (each exercise once at home), and most of your writing in class being at the edge of your ability.
 That method works if the book has enough well-written shorthand, which his did, but most don't.

 Adjust this program as you see fit.